Perturbative model for the saturation of energetic-particle-driven modes limited by self-generated zonal modes: Reduced model for mode amplitude evolution

 where $\gamma_{z}(t)$ represents the growth rate of the ZM due to the nonlinear drive from the pump wave, and $\gamma_{d,z}$ is the damping rate of the zonal mode to the background plasma.
 The ZM amplitude is defined in the same way as for the pump mode starting from the beat-driven ZM energy that, contrary to the case of the Alfv\'enic perturbation, we consider to be stored mostly as fluid kinetic energy of the poloidal flow:

 where we introduced the ZM electrostatic potential amplitude $\hat{\phi}_z(t)$ with radial structure $\alpha_z(r)$ and radial mode number $k_z$.
 The amplitude is then defined as:

-To couple the evolution equations of the pump wave and the ZM, we impose energy conservation, thereby relating the nonlinear damping terms in Eq.~\eqref{eq:amplitudeP1} to the corresponding growth terms in the zonal equation.
+To couple the evolution equations of the pump wave and the ZM, we impose energy conservation for the beat-driven generation process, thereby relating the nonlinear damping terms in Eq.~\eqref{eq:amplitudeP1} to the corresponding growth terms in the zonal equation.
 The power lost from the AE due to beat-driven nonlinear generation is:

 and must be balanced by the power gained by the ZM $ \mathcal{P}_{p\rightarrow ww} = \mathcal{P}_{z} $ from which one obtains

 from which it is possible to rewrite the wave-wave damping of the pump wave in Eq.~(\ref{eq:amplitudeP1}) in terms of the ZM growth rate as $\gamma_{d,ww(t)} = \gamma_{z}(t)A_z^2(t)/2A_p^2(t)$.